z00logist/linguistics-thesaurus/Thesaurus/Language/Inner-Structure/Morphology/Advanced/Compounding.md

 Compounding is the process of combining two or more free morphemes (words) to create a new word.

-## Characteristics

-- **Semantic Unity**: The compound word has a specific meaning.
-- **Word Classes**: Compounds can be nouns, verbs, adjectives, etc.
-- **Stress Patterns**: In English, compounds often have primary stress on the first element.

 ## Types of Compounds

-- **Endocentric Compounds**: The meaning is a subtype of the head.
+- **Endocentric Compounds** -- the meaning is a subtype of the head.
   - Example: "Doghouse" (a type of house)
-- **Exocentric Compounds**: The meaning is not a subtype of the head.
+- **Exocentric Compounds** -- the meaning is not a subtype of the head.
   - Example: "Pickpocket" (not a type of pocket)

 ## Examples